 With rooms named after Oscar Wilde, Mata Hari, the Marquis de Sade and many other famous lovers, the Temple of Venus touts itself as the world’s oldest sex museum and has an extensive collection of erotic images, objects and recordings; they’re mostly paintings, books and sculptures though there’s a few chastity and sexual devices as well, all ranging from antiquity to the modern era.

 Barcelona is already a very sexual city — its nightlife has plenty of cruisey clubs and backrooms for you to get a first-hand sexual education.
-But its Erotic Museum adds an artsy academic flair to fucking with permanent exhibits on erotic art ranging from Ancient Greek art and Oriental prints to modern pinups and even the private collection of Spanish monarch King Alfonso XIII.
+But its Erotic Museum definitely deserves a spot in our list of best sex museums as it adds an artsy academic flair to fucking with permanent exhibits on erotic art ranging from Ancient Greek art and Oriental prints to modern pinups and even the private collection of Spanish monarch King Alfonso XIII.
 There’s also exhibits on BDSM, a contemplative erotic garden and tours given by a Marilyn Monroe impersonator.

 Many a queer American scholar has spent time in this 10,000 square foot archive and museum dedicated to “the compilation, preservation, and maintenance of leather, kink, and fetish lifestyles”; in fact, we’ve even visited the museum ourselves.
 Its permanent collections include a dungeon and uniform rooms, an exhibit on feminist leather culture and a screening room with BDSM flicks on continuous rotation.
 You can also enjoy a drink at the in-house leather bar or peruse some of its online galleries.